 Some people just choose to cover their windscreen- and you might choose to leave your wiper blades hinged away from the windscreen so they can’t freeze in place.

 - If you are able to connect to power, leave a small heater on low/ night time setting to guard against freezing.

 - Fit exterior vents to fridges and leave fridge door open

 - Leave cabinets and interior doors open to allow air to circulate

 - You can spray a little WD-40 on catches, locks and some electrics to prevent rust or corrosion.

-- Ensure all protective systems are working ok- alarms, trackers etc. You may wish to install extra security measures- winter is a common time for thieves to strike.
+- Ensure all protective systems are working ok- alarms, trackers etc. You may wish to install extra security measures like an additional habitation door lock– winter is a common time for thieves to strike.